 Throughout the site, you may notice that some parameters appear grey and are not available for selection.
 There may be several reasons for this, which should be noted when you encounter them.
 One reason may be your membership level—options that are only available to signed-in members (such as two multi-parameter selections) will be unavailable to unregistered visitors, while signed-in free users will be unable to select Nonprofit Works Premium data features, such as average weekly wages and contextual data.
 All users will also encounter greyed-out data when those data are not available for disclosure/suppression reasons.
 A full explanation of these data availability limitations can be found here.

 Once you have selected your data parameters, you will be able to choose a visualization in the form of a bar chart, pie chart, graph,* or table; visualizations options will be limited by your data selections, however, as not all options are applicable to all data.
 When you choose a chart or graph, you will also have the option to customize your colors, and to choose which dimension to display on the X and Y axes as applicable.

 How do I save my visualization?

-Can I save my selections for future access?
+Can I save my searches or selections for future access?

 How to use the Data Section Wizard